 “Do you want a surgeon that has observed 100 hours of surgery, or practiced 100 hours of surgery?”

 Prof. Joseph Erickson is known to ask this question whenever the topic of conversation turns to field experience.
-We could provide an avalanche of data to establish what you already know, people learn best by doing.
+We could provide an avalanche of data to establish what you intuitively understand, people learn best by doing.
 In answer to Joe’s question, you would choose a surgeon who has practiced surgery!

 The state of Minnesota requires that students entering the education profession have spent time in K-12 classrooms in conjunction with licensure coursework and prior to student teaching.
 Every teacher preparation program in the state has such requirements.

 Prospective students should be interested in discovering two things: 1) What is the program’s philosophy for field experience, and 2) How does the program administer field experience?

 Field Experience: Philosophy